albertyumol/albertyumol.github.io/_posts/2019-05-18-openhardware.md

 But so far, I am a very happy kid with this find.
 I have sought help from my geek friends to find an oracle that can lead me to a SOIC connector.
 With that I'm gonna name the laptop Endor, after the sorceress who King Saul of the bible sought to predict his fate with the war against Philistines.

 What do you think?
-Leave a comment below, and don't forget to say hi.
+Leave a comment below, and don't forget to say 'hi'.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <script>